Hawk

 See more about this pub on CAMRA's national web site

-The star attraction is at the back of the pub.
-The Oak Room, lined with a rich display of old panelling, probably of early 17th-century origin and likely to have come from a gentry house, rather than an Armada galleon as the hoary old legend would have it.
-In research undertaken by Pub Heritage Group member, Chris Witt, he was told by the owners, Robinson’s of Stockport, that it was here when they acquired the pub back in 1929 from Kay’s Atlas Brewery of Ardwick, Manchester.
-Five rooms plus an entrance hall.
-Late 17c building.
-In 1978 when an extension was added and the servery was moved from the right of the pub to its present 'island bar' position so the present bar counter, bar back and some seating, are replacements.
-Refurbished Summer 2023 after a short closure.
+Refurbished Summer 2023, the Hawk underwent a change in management in March 2026.
+There are five rooms plus an entrance hall in this late 17c building.
+The Oak Room, at the back of the pub, is lined with a rich display of old panelling, probably of early 16th-century origin and likely to have come from a gentry house, rather than an Armada galleon as rumour would have it.
+In the Snug a glass pane shows the Wattle and Daub wall of the original building.
+A framed Ordance Survey map dated 1947 may be of interest.
+When researched by the Pub Heritage Group the owners, Robinson’s of Stockport, said that the room was as it is now when they acquired the pub 1929 from Kay’s Atlas Brewery of Ardwick, Manchester.
+In 1978 an extension was added and the servery was moved from the right of the pub to its present position.
+Irish and Scottish folk music by Hawkestra selected Thursday evenings, check for details.
+Quiz night every other Wednesday.